muhammad-usama12/muhammad-usama12/README.md

 ## Full-Stack Developer
 - ⚡ Portfolio Website: <a href="https://www.muhammadusama.ca" target="_blank" rel="noreferrer">muhammadusama.ca</a>
 - 🔭 Check out my completed and ongoing projects pinned below!
-- 🌱 I’m currently pursuing AWS certification and creating new projects
-- 🥅 2023 Goals: Learn new technologies and enhance proficiency in my current tech stack.
-Utilize this knowledge to develop and deploy high-performance, scalable, and reliable applications and services.

 <hr> </hr>